Betting Online in India

 Understand EntroPay is expensive to use as there is a 4.9% load fee.
 It is however the easiest way to fund a Bet365 account in a hurry.
 There are other e-wallets that Indians can use.

 One of the best EntroPay alternatives is www.skrill.com (also called MoneyBookers).
 Nearly all gambling sites accept this e-wallet.
 Unfortunately, RBI restrictions and UK regulations make this a hassle to set up.
 It can still be done.
-Google searching I found a decent guide to Skrill for India that is worth a read if you get stuck.
+I have written a guide that explains how to use Skrill in India that is worth a read if you get stuck.

 Other e-wallets Indians can use include WebMoney (wmtransfer.com) and NETELLER (www.neteller.com).
 I mention these only for your own research.
 For now I will move on in this article by covering the dynamics of sports betting and then conclude by touching on the betting laws of India.